anybill/documentation/api_vendor.md

 ## Bill API
 <p>
-  To add a bill to a anybill user, <b>only</b> the post bill endpoint has to be implemented.
+  With this Endpoint you can add a Bill to the anybill API.
+  For this, the respective store from which the receipt is to be issued must already have been added via the Store API.
 </p>
 <p>
   Please check out the OpenAPI specifications for more information.